Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure robust security and adherence to international standards for information security management.
-For more details, visit the security features page and security and compliance report.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+For more details, visit the Hygraph Secure Features page.
+Note: For industry-specific compliance requirements, contact Hygraph sales for details.

 What security features are available in Hygraph?